Skip to main content

 Extranuclear Inheritance

-Extranuclear inheritance refers to the transmission of genetic material that occurs outside the nucleus, primarily involving mitochondria and chloroplasts.
-Unlike nuclear DNA, which follows Mendelian inheritance patterns, extranuclear DNA is often inherited maternally.
-This means that traits determined by these organelles can be passed down from the mother to offspring, influencing characteristics such as colony size in yeast.
+Extranuclear inheritance refers to the transmission of genetic material that occurs outside the nucleus, primarily through organelles like mitochondria and chloroplasts.
+Unlike nuclear DNA, which follows Mendelian inheritance patterns, extranuclear DNA is often inherited maternally, meaning traits can be passed from mother to offspring without the influence of paternal genes.
+This concept is crucial for understanding how certain traits, such as those affecting colony size in yeast, can be linked to maternal genotypes.

 Recommended video: